 This data indicates how well a program has succeeded in achieving the goals set by the college or school.
 You can view these results by selecting an area of interest, then choosing a program.

 Curriculum developers at University of Phoenix keep today’s in-demand jobs in mind as they design our academic programs.
 Our programs are updated periodically to reflect the latest standards and practices in today’s industries.
-See how we align our programs to match today’s job opportunities.

 The Higher Learning Commission, an accrediting organization that assures and advances quality in education, accredits University of Phoenix.